wilds/angular-schema-form-dynamic-select/README.md

 <b>Note:<br />
 Since 0.3.3 value/name-pairs for drop down data is deprecated.<br />
 The correct way, and how the HTML select element actually works, is value/text.<br />
-The the add-on still supports both variants, but value/name will either be removed or<br /> replaced by a mapping in a later major version.
+The the add-on still supports both variants, but value/name will be removed.<br /> Since 0.4.0, use the options.map functionality instead.
 <b />

 #Installation